HarrisonCentner/HarrisonCentner/README.md

 ## About

-I am an undergraduate researcher studying at *University of Michigan* where I am majoring in:
+I am a software engineer.
+Previously, I was an undergraduate researcher at the *University of Michigan* where I am majored in:
  * *Honors Mathematics*
  * *Computer Science Engineering*